astropy/astropy/docs/development/docguide.rst

 High-quality, consistent documentation for astronomy code is one of the major goals of the Astropy Project.
 Hence, we describe our documentation procedures and rules here.
-For the astropy core project we try to keep to these as closely as possible, while the standards for affiliated packages are somewhat looser.
-(These procedures and guidelines are still recommended for affiliated packages, as they encourage useful documentation, a characteristic often lacking in professional astronomy software.)
+For the astropy core project and coordinated packages we try to keep to these as closely as possible, and we encourage affiliated packages to also adhere to these as they encourage useful documentation, a characteristic often lacking in professional astronomy software.

 Building the Documentation from source
 ======================================